-The algorithm for the improvement is simple.
+We have explored a modification of the ISO 12233 algorithm that uses interpolated data.
+Its algorithm is simple.
 Before performing the binning, interpolate the N pixels each scan line to obtain 2N-1 pixels.
-In MATLAB, this can be easily done with the interp2 function. 'cubic' interpolation gives good results, but not very different from 'linear', which is faster.
+In MATLAB, this can be easily done with the interp2 function. 'cubic' interpolation gives good results, but not very different from 'linear,' which is faster.
 The polynomial fit equation and frequency scale are adjusted accordingly.
-The result is an impressive improvement in the SFR curve visible in the smoothing and reduced MTF values above the Nyquist frequency in Figure 3 compared to Figure 1.
+The result is an improvemed SFR curve, visible in the smoothing and reduced MTF values above the Nyquist frequency in Figure 3 compared to Figure 1.